An Earthquake and Tsunami Prone CountryLast Update：2019/01/02

 A Child Friend Space was set up in a shelter in Pandeglang.
 Here children can recover through social activities, games and colouring pictures.

 The affected in Pandeglang received family kits each containing a blanket, a sarong, a mat and a mosquito net.
 Children under two got children’s kits.

 World Vision's Response

-- Provide access to clean water, benefitting over 2,440 people
+- Provided access to clean drinkable water for over 10,900 people

-World Vision will continue to work closely with the national government and partner agencies, with a target of meeting the immediate needs of 80,000 people.
-In addition to distributing emergency relief items, and providing psychological supports to women and children, we will actively assist them to restore their livelihoods and return to normal life.
+World Vision will continue to work closely with the national government and partner agencies, with a target to meeting the immediate and long term needs of people affected by these disasters.
+Besides distributing emergency relief items, and providing psychological supports to women and children, we will actively assist them to restore their livelihoods and return to normal life.

 Kevin Chiu visited affected communities and offered his encouragement to those displaced by the earthquake and tsunami.

 Food and relief items are distributed to meet survivors’ immediate needs.
 World Vision aims to attend to the needs of 80,000 people.

 Child friendly spaces provide a safe environment for children.
 Here children can go through psycho-therapy by taking part in games and informal learning.